DATA-BACKED GUIDE · UPDATED JULY 2026

 How much is an emergency tooth extraction on the NHS?

 An NHS urgent appointment is a fixed £27.90 in England from April 2026, and that can include an emergency extraction.
-If your care then continues as planned treatment, you may pay the matching band instead.
+If your care then continues as planned treatment rather than stopping at the urgent visit, you may pay the matching band instead of the urgent charge.

 Where do I go for an emergency extraction?

-Start with your own dentist, and if you cannot get seen, call NHS 111, which can direct you to an urgent dental service.
-Private emergency clinics are an option too, but they cost more.
+Start with your own dentist and ask if they have an emergency slot.
+If you cannot get seen, call NHS 111, which can direct you to an urgent dental service.
+Private emergency clinics are an option too, but they cost more than the NHS urgent route.

 Why is an emergency extraction more expensive privately?

 You are paying for a short-notice or out-of-hours slot as well as the extraction itself.
-A difficult or surgical removal raises the price further.
-Check the real prices below to gauge a reasonable fee.
+A difficult or surgical removal raises the price further still.
+Check the real prices below to gauge a reasonable fee before you commit.